Theomat/ProgSynth/examples/README.md

-# Tools
+# Examples

-This folder contains ready to use scripts and files that ou can leverage to reproduce results from papers for example or to test your new ideas.
+This folder contains ready to use scripts and files that you can leverage to reproduce results from papers for example or to test your new ideas.

 <!-- toc -->